 CINCINNATI REDS BROADCASTERS

-Chris Welsh is in his 30th season as Reds TV analyst following a 5-year Major League career with the Padres, Expos, Rangers and Reds.
+Chris Welsh is in his 31st season as Reds TV analyst following a 5-year Major League career with the Padres, Expos, Rangers and Reds.
+Welsh was named the 2022 Ohio Sportscaster of the Year by the National Sports Media Association.
 Chris went 21-31 with a 4.45 ERA, 8 complete games and 3 shutouts in 122 career appearances, including 75 starts.
 From 1993-2009 Chris and partner George Grande worked together for the 17 seasons as the longest-running TV duo in Reds history.
 He is a graduate of Cincinnati’s St. Xavier High School and earned a bachelor’s degree from the University of South Florida, where his baseball coach was Hall of Famer Robin Roberts.
 In addition to his television work, Chris is active in several local charities.
 He serves on the Board of the Powell Crosley Jr. Amateur Baseball Fund, which oversees the Kid Glove Games.
 He is a partner in Champions Baseball Academy and a featured speaker at many local venues.
 Chris created and operates baseballrulesacademy.com, an interactive website designed to teach the rules of baseball by use of video lessons and quizzes.

-Brian Giesenschlag is in his 18th season covering the Reds, his ninth as co-host of the Emmy Award-winning Reds Live pre- and post-game television shows.
+Brian Giesenschlag is in his 19th season covering the Reds, his 10th as co-host of the Emmy Award-winning Reds Live pre- and post-game television shows.
 Before joining the Reds Live crew as co-host, Brian was the feature reporter for Reds Live while also working as a sports anchor at Cincinnati’s WXIX-TV (FOX).
-He also covers the NHL as co-host of FOX Sports Ohio’s Columbus Blue Jackets Live pre- and post-game shows.
+He also covers the NHL as co-host of Bally Sports Ohio’s Columbus Blue Jackets Live pre- and post-game shows.
 A native Texan and graduate of Baylor University, Brian worked at several television outlets in his home state before moving to Ohio.
-He and wife Julie live in Cincinnati with their children Zachary, Brock and Ava.
+He and his wife Julie live in Cincinnati with their children Zach, Brock and Ava.

-Sam LeCure is in his fifth season working on the Emmy Award-winning Reds Live pre- and post-game shows on the Reds Television Network.
-The righthanded pitcher made 250 Major League appearances, all for the Reds from 2010-2015 and including 10 starts, and finished his career with a 10-16 record and a 3.51 ERA.
+Sam LeCure is in his sixth season working on the Emmy Award-winning Reds Live pre- and post-game shows on the Reds Television Network.
+The right-handed pitcher made 250 Major League appearances, all for the Reds from 2010-2015 and including 10 starts, and finished his career with a 10-16 record and a 3.51 ERA.
 He contributed to National League Central Division championships in 2010 and 2012 and to a berth in the NL Wild Card game in 2013, the franchise’s best run of playoff appearances since the Big Red Machine dynasty of the 1970s.
-Since his retirement from baseball following the 2015 season, LeCure has taken volunteer trips to Indonesia and South Africa to help rebuild communities and help the local children.
+In 2016, Sam played for the Dodgers Triple-A in Oklahoma City.